climet-eu/compression-lab-notebooks/04-example-datasets/README.md

 # Example datasets and access via S3 bucket

 The **Online Laboratory for Data Compression** is built so you can explore various data compression approaches on different datasets.
 Some example datasets are provided for exploration on an ECMWF S3 bucket.
-The following notebooks explain the datasets and how to access them.
+The following notebooks introduce the datasets and how to access them.

 ## Overview of the provided notebooks

-- [`01-hplp.ipynb`](01-hplp.ipynb): open large hplp-experiment datasets from the ECMWF S3 bucket
+- [`01-hplp.ipynb`](01-hplp.ipynb): open hplp-experiment datasets from the ECMWF S3 bucket
-- [`02-OpenIFS.ipynb`](02-OpenIFS.ipynb): open large OpenIFS-experiment datasets from the ECMWF S3 bucket
+- [`02-OpenIFS.ipynb`](02-OpenIFS.ipynb): open OpenIFS-experiment datasets from the ECMWF S3 bucket

 ## License